 When drawing using graphite or charcoal, you can find many marks on the paper at the completion time.
 Knowingly or unknowingly, you would have touched and left marks on the paper.

 Using a regular eraser may remove the graphite and the paper’s surface and may still leave marks on the paper.

 Using a Putty eraser removes the graphite or the charcoal mark without removing any paper particles.

 How do you clean a Kneaded Eraser?

 There is nothing like cleaning a kneaded eraser, and we shall understand how to use it when it becomes dirty.

-On using the eraser continuously, the surface of the eraser will become black with graphite or charcoal.
+On continuously using the eraser, the eraser’s surface will become black with graphite or charcoal.
+Please keep repeating this process repeatedly so the eraser will become soft.
 It would help if you stretched it and molded it to reveal another area of the eraser.
-It would be great if you kept repeating this process many times, so the eraser becomes soft.

 The surface becomes clean, and you can use it for erasing now again.

-You can keep the eraser in a small closed box or container so that it does not get dust on its surface.
+You can keep the eraser in a small closed box or container, so it does not get dust on its surface.

-The eraser is sticky, and it quickly absorbs dust, and it won’t be easy to use.
+The eraser is sticky and quickly absorbs dust, and it won’t be easy to use.